logzio/data-viz/docs/sources/datasources/azuremonitor.md

 - `Microsoft.Network/networkInterfaces - Bytes sent`
 - `Microsoft.Storage/storageAccounts - Used Capacity`

-{{< figure src="/static/img/docs/v60/azuremonitor-service-query-editor.png" class="docs-image--no-shadow" caption="Metrics Query Editor" >}}
+{{< docs-imagebox img="/img/docs/v60/azuremonitor-service-query-editor.png" class="docs-image--no-shadow" caption="Azure Monitor Query Editor" >}}

 As of Grafana 7.1, the query editor allows you to query multiple dimensions for metrics that support them.
 Metrics that support multiple dimensions are those listed in the [Azure Monitor supported Metrics List](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported) that have one or more values listed in the "Dimension" column for the metric.

-### Format legend keys with aliases for Metrics
+### Format legend keys with aliases for Azure Monitor

-The default legend formatting for the Metrics API is:
+The default legend formatting for the Azure Monitor API is:

 `metricName{dimensionName=dimensionValue,dimensionTwoName=DimensionTwoValue}`